dusk-network/dusk-protocol/consensus/chain-management/README.md

 ## Overview
 <!-- TODO: Add Finality/Block management -->
-At node level, there are two ways for blocks to be added to the [local chain][lc]: being the winning candidate of a [consensus round][sa] or being a certified block from the network.
+At node level, there are two ways for blocks to be added to the [local chain][lc]: being the winning candidate of a [consensus round][sa] or being an attested block from the network.
 In the first case, the candidate block, for which a quorum has been reached in both [Validation][val] and [Ratification][rat] steps, becomes a *winning block* and is therefore added to the chain as the new tip (see [*AcceptBlock*][ab]).
-In the latter case, a block is received from the network, which has already reached consensus (proved by the block [certificate][certs]).
+In the latter case, a block is received from the network, which has already reached consensus (proved by the block [Attestation][atts]).

 There are two main reasons a network block is not in the chain: